Cris546/Cris546/README.md

 ## Current Status
 - 🛠 Working on:
-    - Looking for a full-time job
+    - Looking for a full-time backend job
     <a href="https://github.com/Cris546/Discord-Bot">
-    - Working on Discord bot
+    - Creating APIs in Node js (and Java)
     </a>

 ## Get in touch